Munich Oktoberfest Information, Accommodation and Tours

 Munich Oktoberfest 2019

 The Munich Oktoberfest (Munich Beerfest) is one of the most famous events and the world's largest fair.
-Oktoberfest 2018 will be no exception.
+This years Oktoberfest will be no exception.
 With some six million people attending every year, it is an important part of Bavarian culture.
 Think Disneyland for people of adult age.
 Think must do!

 Munich's Oktoberfest began life as a wedding for the Bavarian crown prince Ludwig to princess Therese from Saxony-Hildburghausen (hence the name of the Theresienwiese) on October 12, 1810 and attended by the local community.
 Today the Munich Beerfest traditionally takes place during the sixteen days up to and including the first Sunday in October with Oktoberfest 2019 starting on Saturday, 21st of September until Sunday, 6th of October.
 Read on about the history of the Munich Oktoberfest.

 Oktoberfest DatesOktoberfest 2019 : Saturday, 21st of September to Sunday, 6th of October

 Oktoberfest 2020 : Saturday, 19th of September to Sunday, 4th of October